Carson-Reeder/MyGenome/README.md

 # Raw Quality Assesment
 Raw sequences were analyzed with `fastqc` and are contained in the RawQualityAssesment folder.
 The foward(1) and reverse(2) reads both included.
 `fastqc UFVPY74_1.fq.gz UFVPY74_2.fq.gz`
 The fastqc output UFVPY74_1_fastqc.html and UFVPY74_2_fastq.html were then transferred to a windows machine and opened.
-The adapter content was the main focus of the fastqc analysis.
+The adaptor content was the main focus of the fastqc analysis.

 # Trimming Raw Sequences
 Raw Sequences were trimmed using Trimmomatic 0.38